 Combine identification, sensors, low cost and years of life time together and you certainly end up with a disruptive mixture that is set to boil over in the near future.
 RAIN RFID sensors may not be a huge market just yet, but we can see many companies putting a lot of development effort on them.
 Read on to see an introduction to the six topologies that I’ve seen utilized so far.Read more →

 Being responsible for sales of RFID performance measurement solutions, I’ve had the privilege of meeting with several companies and their design professionals around the world using very different methods for measuring UHF tag performance.
 Which is the best method then?
-I’d say it depends on your requirements – for a single basic measurement you may use various methods and even a simple method can be sufficient.
-However, if you are looking for a way to improve the throughput and efficiency of your R&D team in tag design the differences in methods are huge.
+I’d say it depends on your requirements – for a single essential measurement, you may use various methods, and even a simple technique can be sufficient.
+However, if you are looking for a way to improve the throughput and efficiency of your R&D team in tag design, the differences in methods are enormous.
 So, where does the efficiency come from?Read more →

 RFID reader frequencies are controlled by governments and limited to narrow frequency bands that vary around the world.
-When the performance of an UHF tag is evaluated, focusing only on the narrow reader frequency bands is misleading.
+When the performance of a UHF tag is evaluated, focusing only on the narrow reader frequency bands is misleading.
 I have seen in several RFID projects, how the tag performance in field conditions is different from what is expected, leading to delayed projects and expensive re-planning.
-Testing in a wide frequency band is needed to get the correct information about and good visibility into UHF RFID tag performance.
-Read more about wide band testing and what it reveals from UHF RFID tag performance!Read more →
+Testing in a wide frequency band is needed to get the correct information about and excellent visibility into UHF RFID tag performance.
+Read more about wideband testing and what it reveals from UHF RFID tag performance!Read more →